-There are a few key considerations to keep in view when it comes to caring for this popular Christmas cactus.
+There are a few key considerations to keep in view when it comes to caring for this famous Christmas cactus.

-- One of the most crucial aspects of keeping a Thanksgiving cactus happy is maintaining a good watering routine.
+- Maintaining a good watering routine is one of the most crucial aspects of keeping a Thanksgiving cactus happy.

 - The Thanksgiving cactus grows on trees in its natural habitat, surviving on decaying organic debris from the surface.